Paradises Lost: Setting

-The setting of the novella is that of a multigenerational voyage from Earth to a planet potentially habitable by humans.
+The setting of the novella is a multigenerational voyage from Earth to a planet potentially habitable by humans.
 Earth is referred to as "Ti Chiu", its Chinese name within the story, or as "Dichew", the children's version of the same term: the new planet is known as "Hsin Ti Chiu" ("New Earth", "Shindychew").
-In describing the setting of the story in her introduction to Paradises Lost in 2002, Le Guin described its universe as a frequently used one: "the generic, shared, science fiction ‘future.’
+In describing the setting of the story in her introduction to Paradises Lost in 2002, Le Guin described its universe as a frequently used one: "the generic, shared, science fiction 'future.'
 In this version of it, Earth sends forth ships to the stars at speeds that are, according to our present knowledge, more or less realistic, at least potentially attainable."
-Le Guin identified Molly Gloss's novel The Dazzle of Day and Harry Martinson’s poem "Aniara" as exemplifying this future.
+Le Guin identified Molly Gloss's novel The Dazzle of Day and Harry Martinson's poem "Aniara" as exemplifying this future.
 Though occasionally described as such, the story is not part of the Hainish Cycle.
-The title is an allusion to John Milton's poem Paradise Lost.
+The title is an allusion to John Milton's epic poem Paradise Lost.

 The two protagonists of the story are 5-Liu Hsing and 5-Nova Luis (known by their given names Hsing and Luis), with the "5" denoting that they are members of the fifth generation to be born aboard the ship (which is named Discovery).
 The environment of the spacecraft is highly controlled.
-Until the age of 7 all children roam naked, which presents no difficulties in a ship where temperature is controlled, and all disease-causing organisms have been eliminated.
+Until the age of 7, all children roam naked, which presents no difficulties on a ship where the temperature is controlled, and all disease-causing organisms have been eliminated.
 The population of the ship is also tightly controlled, at a figure of approximately 4,000.
-Individuals are required to get contraception injections every 25 days, unless they are willing to make a pledge of chastity or strict homosexuality, or intend to conceive a child.
+Individuals are required to get contraception injections every 25 days, unless they make a pledge of chastity or strict homosexuality, or intend to conceive a child.
 All matter on the ship is carefully recycled, with no nonessential items ever lasting more than a few years, creating a "static eternal ecology."

 The planet Earth is referred to as facing the social and environmental problems expected in contemporary society.
-The generation that boarded the ship intended their descendants to understand and value a terrestrial existence, but over time the words and images associated with being on a planet begin to lose meaning to those on the ship, who become adapted to a shipboard existence, and struggle to understand the motivations of the zeroth generation.
+The generation that boarded the ship intended their descendants to understand and value a terrestrial existence, but over time the words and images associated with being on a planet lose meaning to those on the ship, who become adapted to a shipboard existence, and struggle to understand the motivations of the zeroth generation.
 Aboard the Discovery, the major religions of Earth are depicted as having gradually lost meaning, but have been replaced by the religious cult of Bliss, with members known as angels.
-The adherents of the cult believe that their purpose in life is to overcome their connections to a terrestrial existence.
-They do not see their belief as a religion, and believe that the world outside the ship is an illusion.
+The adherents of the cult believe their purpose in life is to overcome their connections to a terrestrial existence.
+They do not see their belief as a religion, and believe the world outside the ship is an illusion.
 Only the voyage itself, and not the origin or destination, matters.
 In contrast to much of Le Guin's science fiction, which explores interactions between humans and extraterrestrial beings, the characters in Paradises Lost deal with being literally "extra-terrestrial", or disconnected from terrestrial life.